Modal Verbs and their Uses

 We use ‘will’ (or ‘be going to’-- not a modal verb) to talk about the future.
 ‘Will’ can also express determination.

 It is often shortened to -‘ll.“He’ll go tomorrow, but she won’t.”
 (Won't is the negative contraction-- will+ not.)
 When ordering at a restaurant: “I’ll have the roast beef with mashed potatoes, please.”
-(You could also say, “I’d like the roast beef,” or “Could I have the toast beef, please?”)
+(You could also say, “I’d like the roast beef,” or “Could I have the roast beef, please?”)

 See Practice the Future Tense for more on will and won't.